Trends and Best Practices Across Four Strategic Incentive Compensation Components for Pharmaceutical Sales Teams

 • Pharmaceutical clients mostly use goals within their IC plans for brands that are in their growth phase.
 Sales history, market potential, and equal allocations are common measures used to set goals.

-• IC Earnings:
+• Incentive Compensation Earnings:

 • Only 7% of the sales representative level IC plans are uncapped; the typical IC capped pay curve earnings range between 200% -500% of their IC target.